PerezCristian-dev/Alura-E-commerce/README.md

 If you are an admin user, you can access the admin panel to manage products, orders, and user accounts.

 Credits
-This project was developed by [Your Name] as part of the Alura Geek course.
+This project was developed by Cristian Perez as part of the Alura course.
 Special thanks to the instructors and course materials for providing the guidance and resources necessary to complete this project.